RebeccaKen/Rock-paper-scissors/README.md

 <h2>Deployment</h2>
 <p>This website was deployed using Github pages.</p>

-<li>1.
-Navigate to the settings tab on the Github repository.</li>
+<li>Navigate to the settings tab on the Github repository.</li>
-<li>2.
-In settings, navigate to the left-hand side of menu and click ‘Pages’.</li>
+<li>In settings, navigate to the left-hand side of menu and click ‘Pages’.</li>
-<li>3.
-Navigate to the ‘Branch’ section of ‘Pages’ and select ‘Main’ branch and hit ‘Save’.</li>
+<li>Navigate to the ‘Branch’ section of ‘Pages’ and select ‘Main’ branch and hit ‘Save’.</li>
-<li>4.
-Navigate to deployment link at the top of the page and click the link.</li>
+<li>Navigate to deployment link at the top of the page and click the link.</li>

 <br>